De-Zato/song-analysis/README.md

 - @YashJain14 - Machine Learning Models, README

 ## Problem Definition
-- Are we able to predict if a song/track will be popular based on its attributs?
+- Are we able to predict if a song/track will be popular based on its attributes?
 - Which model would be the best to show and predict it?

 ## Models Used